 \subsection{Use Case 5: Recourse}

-When individuals are negatively impacted by ML aided decisions, providing them with a concrete set of actionable changes that would lead to a different decision is critical.
+When individuals are negatively impacted by ML-aided decisions, providing them with a concrete set of actionable changes that would lead to a different decision is critical.
 This ability of an individual to affect model outcomes through actionable changes is called recourse \cite{Ustun2019}.
-While recourse has been studied independently from explainable ML \cite{Ustun2019}, ML explanations have the potential to help individuals seek recourse in public policy applications.
+While recourse has been studied independently from explainable ML \cite{Ustun2019, Konig2021}, ML explanations have the potential to help individuals seek recourse in public policy applications \cite{Karimi2020a, Karimi2020, wachter2018counterfactual}.

-In this use-case, there are two explanation goals: 1) help the user understand the reasons behind the decision, enabling them discover any inaccuracies in the model and /or data and dispute the decision, and 2) help the user identify the set of actionable changes that would lead to an improved decision in the future.
-As the user in this use-case is the affected individual, the explanations that indicate reasons behind the decisions should be mapped to a domain that is understandable by the individual.
-Furthermore, the explanations that indicate changes should contain actionable changes (e.g. reducing age by 10 years vs reducing debt).
+In this use-case, there are two explanation goals: 1) helping the user understand the reasons behind the current decision, allowing them to discover any inaccuracies in the model and /or data and dispute the decision, and 2) helping the user identify the set of actionable changes that would lead to an improved decision in the future.
+As the user in this use-case is the affected individual, the explanations that indicate the reasons behind the decisions should be mapped to a domain that is understandable by the individual.
+Furthermore, the explanations should recommend feasible and actionable changes (e.g. reducing age by 10 years vs reducing debt).

 \textit{E.g.} In the EIS, the affected individual is the flagged officer.
 If the officer is provided with explanations indicating the reasons behind the elevated risk score and actionable changes that could reduce their risk score, they could either point any inaccuracies or take measures themselves (in addition to the intervention by the PD) to reduce the risk score.